vsimonovski/blog.js/content/blog/ydkjs/index.md

 Result of any comparison is boolean value, true or false.
 Main difference between `==` and `===` is coercion. `==` allow coercion and `===` don't.

-It's handy to know what evaulates to true and false before comparing values.
+It's handy to know what evaluates to true and false before comparing values.

 Falsy values: